 better relationships in the construction contracting environment, and thereby boosting project

-Ke, Y, Wang, SQ & Chan, APC 2011, 'Equitable Risk Allocation in Chinese Public–Private Partnership Power Projects', International Conference on Sustainable Construction and Risk Management, Springer, pp. 131-138.View/Download from: UTS OPUS or Publisher's site
+Ke, Y, Wang, SQ & Chan, APC 2011, 'Equitable Risk Allocation in Chinese Public–Private Partnership Power Projects', International Conference on Sustainable Construction and Risk Management, Springer, pp. 131-138.View/Download from: Publisher's site

 It is important for the public and private sectors to establish effective risk